apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Alabama woman with 2 uteruses gives birth ahead of Christmas**
+**Florida police search for Ocala mall shooter; ask public for help finding suspect**

-You can read more about it [here](https://www.usatoday.com/story/news/nation/2023/12/24/alabama-woman-2-uteruses-christmas/72024812007/).
+You can read more about it [here](https://www.cbsnews.com/news/florida-police-search-for-ocala-mall-shooter-suspect-albert-j-shell-jr/).

 ## Requirements
 - Python 3.8